indigo-astronomy/indigo/indigo_docs/INDIGO_AGENTS.md

 - **Scripting Agent** manages and executes INDIGO scripts.
 The agent name is "*indigo_agent_scripting*".

 - **Snoop Agent** is a special agent that enables the communication between the device drivers.
 Device drivers can not communicate between each other natively.
 To make it possible the **Snoop Agent** is used.
 For example The Mount can synchronize the time and the geographical coordinates from the GPS using the **Snoop Agent**.
 The agent name is "*indigo_agent_snoop*".

+- **Astrometry Agent** manages indexes, solves camera images and sync the position to mounts.

 **Agents** can also talk to each other.
 E.g. **Imager Agent** can initiate dithering in **Guider Agent** or to sync coordinates in **Mount Agent** to the center of a plate solved image. **Mount Agent** can set FITS metadata in **Imager Agent** or to stop guiding upon slew or parking request.
 Such agents we refer as related agents.